 There are a total of 88 constellations in the night sky.
-Constellations seen in the Southern Hemisphere are some of the same in the north.
-But a few are unique to ‘down under’.
-Here, the sky is ‘upside down’ compared to the northern hemisphere and groups of stars display particular patterns of interest because of the orientation.
+A few constellations are unique to ‘down under’.
+Here, the sky is ‘upside down’ compared to the northern hemisphere and groups of stars display particular patterns of interest because of the orientation and cultural significance.

 If you were to travel from northern America to Australia and look up at the night sky you’d be struck by the difference in the stars visible and how they are orientated.

-An example is The Seven Sisters that forms a group of bright stars seen by the naked eye.
-Early stargazers recognized seven, the brightest stars in the star cluster of Pleiades, which modern technology tells us has at least 144 celestial bodies.
+Pleiades is known as The Seven Sisters.
+It’s a group of bright stars seen by the naked eye.
+Early stargazers recognized seven, the brightest stars in the star cluster of Pleiades, which modern technology tells us involves at least 144 celestial bodies.